AnthonyRHoward/HalifaxPickupHockeyApp/README.md

 - Ionic Framework 8
 - Firebase Authentication
 - Cloud Firestore (real-time database)
+- Firebase Cloud Functions (payment processing)
+- Stripe (payment gateway)
 - Capacitor 7 (iOS/Android)
 - Vite (build tool)
 - Pinia (state management)

 ## Game Schedule

-Game schedules are stored in Firebase Firestore and can be managed dynamically through the admin dashboard.
-Default schedules include:
+Game schedules are stored in Firebase Firestore per city and can be managed dynamically through the admin dashboard.
+Each city has its own set of schedules.

-- Monday 11:00 PM - Forum
-- Tuesday 10:30 PM - Forum
-- Thursday 10:30 PM - Civic
-- Friday 10:30 PM - Forum
-- Saturday 10:30 PM - Forum

 Schedules can be added, edited, activated/deactivated, or deleted in real-time.
 Changes automatically update across all connected clients.

 ## Setup Instructions